Dr Beverley Searle

 Profile

 I graduated from the University of York with a BA(Hons) in Social Policy (2001) and PhD (2005).
-I held Postdoctoral Research Fellow positions at the Universities of Durham (2004-2009) and St Andrews (2009-2012) before being appointed as a Senior Lecturer at the University of Dundee (2013).
+I held Postdoctoral Research Fellow positions at the Universities of Durham (2004-2009) and St Andrews (2009-2012), where I also held the position of Acting Head of the Centre for Housing Research.
+In 2013 I was appointed as a Senior Lecturer in Human Geography at the University of Dundee.
 I was the Head of Geography & Environmental Science at Dundee (2016-2018) and promoted to Reader in 2022.
 Following a move back to York, I joined the University of Leeds as Research Fellow in December 2023.

 Research interests